vpreston/adaptive-sensing-papers/README.md

 I. Kostavelis and A. Gasteratos, “Semantic mapping for mobile robotics tasks: A survey,” Rob.
 Auton.
 Syst., vol. 66, 2015.

 **Summary**:

+M. Lauri and R. Ritala, "Planning for robotic exploration based on forward simulation," ICRA, 2016.

+**Summary**:

 Z. W. Lim, D. Hsu, and W. S. Lee, “Adaptive informative path planning in metric spaces,” in International Journal of Robotics Research, 2015, vol. 35, no. 5.